 - Consider taking ASTR 101 or ASTR 102 to help satisfy the Faculty of Science requirement of a course with lab components.
 (You must still take an actual BIOL course if you don't have credit for high school Biology 11 or 12).
 It also counts as an Earth & Planetary Science course for the Science Breadth Requirements.

 - The above mentioned courses can be found on UBC Course Schedule website.

-- Note for students starting a science degree program at UBC in 2019 there will be new breadth requirements for graduation.
+- *Note for students starting a science degree program at UBC in 2019 or later there will be new breadth requirements for graduation.
 See details here.

 This map shows only the most common paths through the courses.
 Consult the First Year Physics Advisor about other possibilities.

 Planning to enter a Physics & Astronomy specialization?

 For various Physics and Astronomy specializations and how to apply info, please consult Degree Program page.